-It is an offence to drive with cocaine or its metabolite; benzoylecgoninein your system at a level which is above the specified limit, regardless of whether your manner of driving is effected.
+It is an offence to drive with cocaine or its metabolite; benzoylecgonine in your system at a level which is above the specified limit, regardless of whether your manner of driving is affected.

 How Cocaine affects driving:

 Taking cocaine can make a person feel more alert, and produce an increase in focus and attention.
 You’d be forgiven for thinking that using cocaine might actually improve driving ability.
-However studies have shown that cocaine use increases the likelihood of having a road traffic accident.
-It’s not difficult to understand why when you consider the additional risk taking and impulsive behaviours that the drug provokes.
+However studies have shown that cocaine use increases the likelihood of having a road traffic accident, due to the additional risk taking and impulsive behaviours associated with the drug.

 What is the cocaine drug driving limit?